krimlabs/ubiq/README.md

 Ubiq is an experimental way to build GraphQL apis with minimal code.

-### Introduction

 The central idea is to define all resolvers as a series of interceptors.
 These interceptors are invoked in order, can pass data down the next interceptor and can exit in case of errors.
 All interceptors are defined statically in `resolvers.edn` file.

-Ubiq also provides components that help you tie GraphQL queries and mutations directly to SQL statements via HugSQL.
+Ubiq also provides components that help you tie GraphQL queries and mutations directly to SQL statements via HugSQL and an authentication mechanism to speed up development of new projects.

 ### Getting started